seasonedfish/blog/_posts/2022-05-24-a-new-data-model-for-pokesummary.md

 ```
 The logic of reading Pokémon data is no longer in the controller part of the program,
 thus satisfying the single responsibility principle.

+## Enums
+And now, back to `PokemonType`.
+I used to store a Pokémon's types as strings.
+But, I realized it would be better to represent types using an enum, since there is a finite set of possible types.
+To allow for the absence of a type (Pokémon with a primary type and no secondary type),
+I created a class method, `optional_pokemon_type()`.
+This method returns None if the input string is empty; otherwise, it returns the corresponding `PokemonType`.

+With `PokemonType` as an enum, I could use its members as the keys of a dictionary.
+So, I rewrote the code for the grid of type defenses so that it used `PokemonType`.
+I made a `TypeDefensesDict` class; it's similar to `PokemonDict`, so I'll omit the code here.

 [^1]: Python also generates `__repr__()`, `__eq__()`, and `__hash__()`, but these aren't relevant in Pokésummary.